AnyLog-co/documentation/13- Support & Troubleshooting/01- FAQ.md

 **Q: Can `period` and `increments` be used in the same query?**

 Not at this time — `increments` needs a continuous range to bucket; `period` is looking for the last occurrence before a timestamp.
-See [SQL Commands → Time-series optimized queries](../07-%20CLI/04-%20SQL.md#Time-series-optimized-queries).
+See <a href="../07-%20CLI/04-%20SQL.md#Time-series-optimized-queries" target="_blank">SQL Commands → Time-series optimized queries</a>.

 **Q: Does AnyLog support SQL-style JOINs across tables?**